Best Nursing Pillow

-For example, the Editors' Choice Blessed Nest Organic Nesting is an all-natural pillow featuring an organic cotton slipcover and pillow fabric with an internal filling of organic, pesticide-free buckwheat hulls.
-Although this pillow costs double the price of the other products in our review, some may feel the additional expense is worth it for the added peace of mind offered by all natural materials.
+For example, the Editors' Choice Blessed Nest Organic Nesting is an all-natural pillow featuring a 100% organic cotton cover and internal filling of organic, pesticide-free buckwheat hulls.
+Although this pillow costs double the price of some of the competition, some parents may feel the additional expense is acceptable for the all-natural materials.
 However, the Blessed Nest cover doesn't compare to the snuggly softness that polyester synthetic covers have like the Luna Lullaby.
 Also, many nursing pillows utilize internal foam for firm support, which is necessary for early infancy like the My Brest Friend Deluxe.
 Foam has other concerns, like off-gassing, depending on the type.
 Fortunately, My Brest Friend no longer uses flame retardants in their foam, and according to the Boppy website, Boppy has never used flame retardants (woohoo!).

-One of the beautiful things about motherhood is that it is an unpredictable ride full of learning and trial and error.
-You may end up nursing for a shorter time than you plan or you might nurse longer than you imagined possible, or maybe you never nurse where you imagined yourself bonding the most with your baby.
-No matter what holds true for you and your baby as you nurse, one thing remains true, you will need all the support you can get, and a pillow designed specifically for nursing can be instrumental in providing at least the physical support you need.
-The available options make choosing one more fun than ever and using this guide, and our buying advice can give you the inside details you need to make the right buying choice for you and your new little one.
+Motherhood is an unpredictable, emotion-filled ride full of learning and trial and error.
+You might nurse for a shorter time than you plan, or you might nurse longer than you ever thought possible, or maybe you never nurse for reasons you can't control.
+No matter what happens as you embark on your nursing adventure, you'll need support, and a nrusing pillow can be essential in providing the physical support to get the job done.
+So many choices make picking one more fun than ever, and using our guide can give you the details you need to make the right choice for you and your new little one.